What's in it?Search Entire CPID Database

 The database is a valuable resource that physicians use to identify the chemicals in products used by patients, determine the health effects of product ingredients, contact the manufacturer’s emergency health lineand access brand-specific First-Aid information (searchable from the Home Page).

 Manufacturers are supportive of this database because it provides product and health effects information for customers.
 In addition, workers in the supply chain have ready access to the full text of Safety Data Sheets that are closely linked to each of their products in this database thereby reducing the burden on manufacturers to supply (M)SDS to multiple employers to comply with the communication requirements of OSHA.

 About cpid-What's in it?

-The Consumer Product Information Database (cpid) contains health effects information for products used in the home that contain chemicals.
+The Consumer Product Information Database (cpid) contains health effects information for products used in the home and in some commercial/institutional settings that contain chemicals.
 The cpid is unique in that it will, for the first time, link brand names to health effects and allow consumers to select brands based on their individual sensitivity to specific chemical ingredients.
-The cpid website is designed to answer the following typical questions for consumers: While workplace exposures are monitored and highly regulated, household exposures (especially chronic exposures and their long-term effects) are not well understood.
+The cpid website is designed to answer the following typical questions for consumers:

 - Who manufactures a specific brand?

 - What brand choices do I have for each type of product that I use at home?

 - What are the chemical ingredients and their percentage in specific brands?

 - What are the acute and chronic effects of chemical ingredients in a specific brand?

 - Which organ systems can potentially be affected by exposure to chemical ingredients?